Hjorthmedh/RGCmorphology/ms/intro.md

 ### Selection of Classification Method

-We evaluated four different types of classification methods: Decision tree based methods[Freund and Schapire,1997, Breiman 1996, 2001, Shapire and Singer, 1999, Seiffert et al, 2008, Warmuth, Liao, and Ratsch, 2006], Support Vector Machines
-[Hastie et al 2008; Christianini and Shawe-Taylor 2000]., Subspace [Ho 1998] and Naïve Bayes Classifiers.
-[Manning et al 2008].
+We evaluated four different types of classification methods: Decision trees [@Kotsiantis2013-jc], Support Vector Machines Hastie et al 2008; Christianini and Shawe-Taylor 2000]., Subspace [Ho 1998] and Naïve Bayes Classifiers.
+[Manning et al 2008].  **Need refs for three other methods?**

 We used the results from Matlab’s built in sequential feature selection function to decide which classifier to use.
 We also